 We have two ten pin bowling alleys in York.
-Ten Pin has been in place for many years whilst Hollywood Bowl opened in the summer of 2020.
+Ten Pin has been in place for many years whilst Hollywood Bowl opened more recently.
 As well as bowling both have a cafe and arcade.

 See our review of Hollywood Bowl here on our dedicated York site.

 Puttstars Mini Golf

-Puttstars Mini Golf opened in the summer of 2020 and the first time York has had a mini-golf of this size.
+Puttstars Mini Golf opened recently and the first time York has had a mini-golf of this size.
 It’s very modern with great technological scoring and cool holes to play.
 There are three 9 hole courses, an arcade and cafe bar.
 It’s upstairs from Hollywood Bowl, on the Vanguard shopping area which also has lots of restaurants, a cinema and shops.

 See our review of Puttstars here on our dedicated York site.